Sustainability at Home – Food for Thought

 • Choose products with only one layer of packaging

 What to know more about how to can buy better, reduce your consumption and support your local shops?
-Check out our How to Buy Better article.
-You can also read more about how to purchase sustainable food when shopping.
+Check out our How to Buy Better article

 3. Compost or use your green bin